MONAlIS-A/email-spam-detection-using-Machine-learning/README.md

    - Evaluation: Accuracy, Precision

 3. **Model Deployment**
-   - Saved as `model.pkl` and `vectorizer.pkl' file for integration with web app
+   - Saved as `model.pkl` and `vectorizer.pkl` file for integration with web app